wangzhenj321/CSharp-Manual/using-directive-and-namespace.md

 ## namespace

-- The `global` namespace is the "root" namespace: `global::System` will always refer to the .NET Framework namespace `System.
+- The `global` namespace is the "root" namespace: `global::System` will always refer to the .NET Framework namespace `System`.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODc4NTkwMzk2XX0=
+eyJoaXN0b3J5IjpbLTEwNTM4MjgyNjBdfQ==
 -->